Media bias in the United States: Oversimplification

 Reducing news to the five categories and tending towards an unrealistic black-and-white mentality, simplifies the world into easily understood opposites.
 According to Jamieson, the media provides an oversimplified skeleton of information that is more easily commercialized.

 Media imperialism

 Media imperialism is a critical theory regarding the perceived effects of globalization on the world's media, which is often seen as dominated by American media and culture.
 It is closely tied to the similar theory of cultural imperialism.

-"As multinational media conglomerates grow larger and more powerful many believe that it will become increasingly difficult for small, local media outlets to survive.
+Significant writers and thinkers in the area include Ben Bagdikian, Noam Chomsky, Edward S. Herman, and Robert W. McChesney.
+In the word of Algirdas Makarevicius, "As multinational media conglomerates grow larger and more powerful many believe that it will become increasingly difficult for small, local media outlets to survive.
 A new type of imperialism will thus occur, making many nations subsidiary to the media products of some of the most powerful countries or companies."

-Significant writers and thinkers in the area include Ben Bagdikian, Noam Chomsky, Edward S. Herman and Robert W. McChesney.

 Race

-The political activist and one-time presidential candidate Jesse Jackson said in 1985 that the news media portray black people as "less intelligent than we are."
-The IQ Controversy, the Media and Public Policy, a book published by Stanley Rothman and Mark Snyderman, claimed to document bias in media coverage of scientific findings regarding race and intelligence.
-Snyderman and Rothman stated that media reports often erroneously reported that most experts believe that the genetic contribution to IQ is absolute or that most experts believe that genetics plays no role at all.